TKasperczyk/messenger-rag/meta-bridge/README.md

 A local Messenger data capture and semantic search system.
 Connects to Facebook Messenger via WebSocket, stores messages in SQLite with full-text search, and provides vector-based semantic search via Milvus.

-Built on the protocol library from [mautrix-meta](https://github.com/mautrix/meta), with Matrix dependencies removed.
+Built on the protocol library from [mautrix-meta](https://github.com/mautrix/meta) by [Tulir Asokan](https://github.com/tulir), with Matrix dependencies removed.

 ## Features